LAST UPDATED: 10th April 2022

 Choosing the right DJ software doesn’t need to be painful, although there are a couple of things you’ll want to consider.

-As well as providing the relevant ‘trial’ or ‘demo’ links for the top 4, we’ll also link to our other two suggestions at the end.
+As well as providing the relevant trial or ‘demo’ links where applicable, we’ll also link to two additional free options at the end.

 Understanding DJ software